 How the Tariff Reduction Protects Watch Investment Values

-The most immediate impact shows up in price stabilization that prevents the kind of runaway inflation that destroys collector portfolios.
-Brands that lifted U.S. retail prices by 5% to 15% to offset the 39% tariff during the late summer now have breathing room under the 15% rate.
+The most immediate impact shows up in price stabilization, and that’s exactly what prevents the kind of runaway inflation that destroys collector portfolios.
+Brands that lifted U.S. retail prices by 5% to 15% to offset the 39% tariff during the late summer now have real breathing room under the 15% rate.

 Swatch’s CEO explicitly flagged those 5% to 15% increases after the August announcement, and similar moves rippled across the industry as brands scrambled to maintain margins.

-With the duty cut to 15%, the pressure for additional price hikes in 2026 largely disappears, protecting the value of watches already in collector hands rather than forcing another round of increases that would make existing inventory look overpriced.
+With the duty cut to 15%, the pressure for additional price hikes in 2026 largely disappears.
+That’s good news for you if you’re already holding positions, because it protects the value of watches in your collection rather than forcing another round of increases that would make existing inventory look overpriced against the new retail floor.

 The corporate impact was hitting real numbers that threatened the entire Swiss watch ecosystem.
 Richemont, the conglomerate behind Vacheron Constantin, IWC, Cartier, and Jaeger-LeCoultre, warned the 39% tariff could cost up to €300 million in fiscal 2026 if left unchanged.

-That’s not a rounding error but a material hit to profitability that would have forced difficult decisions about pricing, production, and market prioritization.
-The November tariff cut avoids that much larger second-half financial damage and supports margin repair across the group, which translates directly into stability for the brands collectors actually care about.
+That’s not a rounding error.
+That’s a material hit to profitability that would have forced difficult decisions about pricing, production, and market prioritization.
+The November tariff cut avoids that much larger second-half financial damage and supports margin repair across the group, which translates directly into stability for the brands you actually care about as a collector.

 The secondary market benefits perhaps most directly from tariff normalization.
-The 39% duty pushed U.S. retail pricing higher and dampened transaction appetite in ways that showed up clearly in the data.
+The 39% duty pushed U.S. retail pricing higher and dampened transaction appetite in ways that showed up clearly in export and resale data tracked by Bloomberg.

 Swiss watch exports to the U.S. dropped 56% year-over-year in September 2025, a collapse that reflected buyers simply refusing to transact at inflated prices.

-Restoring the rate to 15% normalizes pricing dynamics and improves liquidity conditions for resellers, which matters enormously for anyone holding watches as investments who might need to exit positions without taking catastrophic losses.
+Restoring the rate to 15% normalizes pricing dynamics and improves liquidity conditions for resellers.
+And if you’re holding watches as investments and might need to exit positions without taking catastrophic losses, that improved liquidity is worth a great deal.
+Understanding liquidity risk in alternative assets is something every serious collector should have a handle on before building a watch portfolio.

 When Patek raised prices 15% in response to the tariff, collectors holding existing pieces benefited from scarcity-driven appreciation.
 But if that 15% increase had been followed by another 10% in 2026 and another 8% in 2027, the gains would have been diluted by market confusion about whether prices reflected genuine demand or just cost pass-through.